Welcome to the Joe Michell TK-8 School library

 Hello everyone!
-My name is Ms. Hart, and this is my first year at Joe Michell.
+My name is Ms. Hart, and this is my second year at Joe Michell.
 I spent 6 years at Maryin Avenue here in town - just a few miles down the road.

 There are links to the catalog below, as well as book recommendations and links and instructions for our databases.
 Instructions and recommendations will generally require you to be logged in to your school account to access.
 If you are accessing databases from a school computer, then you should not be prompted for any additional login information regardless of where you are physically located.
 If you are off campus and having trouble, let me know.